LinusSee/game_of_life/README.md

   - Case2: The board correctly counts the alive neighbours around the bottom right cell
   - Case3: The board correctly counts the alive neighbours around a cell that is not at an edge
   - Case4: The board correctly applies all rules to transition between states (Create several test cases)
-  - Case5: The board extends upwards if a cell is brought to life on it's top (infinitely large board)
+  - Case5: The board extends upwards if a cell is brought to life on its top (infinitely large board)
-  - Case6: The board extends to the left if a cell is brought to life on it's top (infinitely large board)
+  - Case6: The board extends to the left if a cell is brought to life on its left (infinitely large board)
-  - Case7: The board extends to the right if a cell is brought to life on it's top (infinitely large board)
+  - Case7: The board extends to the right if a cell is brought to life on its right (infinitely large board)
-  - Case8: The board extends downwards if a cell is brought to life on it's top (infinitely large board)
+  - Case8: The board extends downwards if a cell is brought to life on its bot (infinitely large board)
+  - Case9: The board extends top and right if a cell is brought to life on both sides
+  - Case9: The board extends bot and right if a cell is brought to life on both sides
+  - Case10: The board extends bot and top if a cell is brought to life on both sides
+  - Case 11: The board extends left and right if a cell is brought to life on both sides
+  - Case 12: The board extends left and top if a cell is brought to life on both sides
+  - Case 13: The board extends left and bot if a cell is brought to life on both sides